idilkara/cs436-project/readme.md

   - Selected region: `us-central1`
   - Runtime: `nodejs`
   - Allowed unauthenticated access.
-  - Deployed the function to Google Cloud Run using GCP dashboard.
+- Deployed the function to Google Cloud Run using the GCP dashboard.
 - **Integration:**
-  - Updated the function URL in the Kubernetes configmap `backend-configmap.yaml` .
+    - Updated the function URL in the Kubernetes configmap [`backend-configmap.yaml`](k8s-configs/backend-configmap.yaml).
-  - If you have started the kubernetes before this step, you can restart the backend pod to ensure it uses the new serverless endpoint.
+    - If you started Kubernetes before this step, restart the backend pod to ensure it uses the new serverless endpoint.

 ---